-It wasn’t long ago when you as a dedicated and loving parent were excited at seeing your baby learn how to walk for the first time.
+You can probably still remember when you as a parent watched your adorable little baby learn how to walk for the first time.
 You can’t help but be amazed at how fast they have grown up.
 Pretty soon, you’ll be enrolling them in nursery school.
 If you are among the many excited parents who are about to enroll their three or four year-old kids in a play school or formal pre-school and contemplating on ways to effectively teach the A-B-Cs to your budding little Einsteins, here are some tips for a fun learning experience.

-The best approach to go about it, as most parents who have been there will say, is to encourage the child’s natural curiosity.
+The best approach to teach him or her the alphabet is to encourage the child’s natural curiosity.
 Teach the alphabet through fun, spontaneous activity-based learning.
 At young ages, highly competitive activities may stress the child too much and interfere with the kids’ natural development.
 Kids vary though, in the pace with which they can start absorbing key concepts like the alphabet.
 There are some who can already recognize letters as early as age two or three, but there are also late-starters.
 As social theorists like Jean Piaget and Jerome Bruner postulated, children must be allowed to develop and learn pieces of information or concepts on their own.
 Indeed, studies show that it’s the free time spent interacting with the world which boosts confidence and creativity.

 The five best methods to introduce the alphabet to your little angels may be:

 - 5. through art activities like finger painting.

 The first recommended method, singing melodious songs that include all letters of the alphabet, is a tried-and-tested method that appeals to just about any kid.
 Singing with your kids can be real fun and mind-stimulating for tots.